-7 feel-good West End shows to leave you with a spring in your step
+The top West End shows to put a spring in your step

 Only Fools and Horses The Musical

 The beloved 1980s sitcom set in Peckham parks itself in central London at Only Fools and Horses: The Musical, with stories of the Trotters and their friends told on the West End stage for the first time.
 Boasting an original script by Paul Whitehouse (who plays Grandad) and Jim Sullivan, the son of original writer John Sullivan, see Delboy, Rodney and even more of your favourite characters from the show get up to plenty more mischief.
 If you enjoyed watching the sitcom when it was first broadcast or childhood memories are flooded with sitting around the television to watch the weekly episodes, you’ll love Only Fools and Horses: The Musical at the Theatre Royal Haymarket.

 Continuing to make audiences roar with laughter at the Prince of Wales Theatre, The Book of Mormon is the ultimate feel-good musical in the West End.
 Featuring an original book, music and lyrics by the creators behind Avenue Q and South Park, there’s plenty of good fun to be had at this show, packed with jokes that tie current affairs and the musical’s storyline seamlessly.
 When two Elders are sent on a mission to Uganda to convert the locals to the way of the Latter Day Saints, they think it’ll be a walk in the park.
 But, as they begin to learn the way of life in a land foreign to them, it’s clear the Elders have a lot of work to do.
 Winning best new musical at the Olivier Awards, The Book of Mormon has cemented its place in the West End as a must-see show.